WHY PEOPLE MANIPULATE

 Manipulation and life are intractably connected.
 All life uses it daily.
 An action is used to accomplish something wanted or needed.

 Plants spread roots for water and nutrients.
 But the plants also spread these roots to rob water and nutrients from adjacent plants.
 Plants grow taller to capture the power of the sun to grow.
 But the plants also do this to starve competing plants from sunlight.
 A lion growls to scare off others and announces that this is mine and I will hurt you if you do not listen.
 Babies manipulate their parents by crying.
 Parents manipulate their children by giving them or taking away something if they don’t behave.

-Ignorance Injuries and Knowledge Cures.
+Ignorance Injures and Knowledge Cures.